How a different LVR impacted home buyers' experiences

 LVR is a percentage figure that lenders use to determine the level of risk your home loan poses.
 Read on to learn more about how your LVR can impact your experience as a first-home buyer.

 As a first-time home buyer, you’re probably all too familiar with the amount of time, effort and dedication it takes to save up a 20% deposit.
-While it can be difficult to scrape together a big enough deposit, the amount you’re able to save towards your first home ultimately impacts your LVR, which is short for loan-to-value ratio.
+While it can be difficult to scrape together a big enough deposit, the amount you’re able to save towards your first home ultimately impacts your LVR, which is short for loan to value ratio.

 Read on to learn more about how your LVR can impact your experience as a first-home buyer.